China says Russia relations are still 'rock solid' | DW | 07.03.2022

 The countries involved should keep in mind the "long-term peace and stability of the region and put in place a balanced, effective, and sustainable European security architecture," Wang said.

+This was the fastest rate among China's major trading partners in the first two months of the year, outpacing trade with the European Union and the United States.

+Russia was also the second-biggest source of imports for China, which buys energy products from its neighbor.

+China offered to act as a mediator in the conflict and has previously denounced trade and financial sanctions against Russia.

-China is prepared to continue to play a constructive role to facilitate dialogue for peace and work alongside the international community to carry out necessary mediation.
+"China is prepared to continue to play a constructive role to facilitate dialogue for peace and work alongside the international community to carry out necessary mediation," Foreign Minister Wang said.

-China has offered to act as a mediator in the conflict and denounced trade and financial sanctions against Russia.
+He also announced that China's Red Cross will provide humanitarian aid to Ukraine "as soon as possible."

 Beijing called for restraint on all sides after Russian President Vladimir Putin sent his troops into Ukraine in late February.